 and event engagement.

-Jodie began her career as a Police staff member in 2014 with Nottinghamshire Police, until moving
+Jodie began her career as a staff member with Nottinghamshire Police in 2014, before moving

-Since 2018 Jodie has been the force’s Cyber Protect Officer covering the Protect strand of the 4 P
+Since 2018, Jodie has been Derbyshire Constabulary's Cyber Protect Officer covering the Protect strand of the 4 P

 strategy, as well as assisting with the Pursue, Prepare and Prevent strands to help make businesses